 Figure 6 shows the fraction of PEARL-FTS profiles at a particular altitude level that has sensitivity (defined in Sect.
-2.7) larger than c , where c varies between 0 and 1.
+2.7) larger than $c$ , where $c$ varies between 0 and 1.
 We can see that (almost) all profiles have sensitivity close to 1 below an altitude of approximately 25 km, whereas a much smaller fraction of profiles has such a high sensitivity at higher altitudes.
 From the data used to produce Fig. 6, we select an altitude range to use for partial columns.
 Specifically, for a threshold where 50 % of profiles have at least 50 % sensitivity, we find a range of 0.9-29.9 km for partial columns.
 Note that this relates only to the profiles collocated to TANSO-FTS.

 Figure 7 shows the same for TANSO-FTS profiles collocated to PEARL-FTS.
 In the case of TANSO-FTS, we do not have any profiles that have a sensitivity close to 1 at any altitude, and even a sensitivity of 0.5 is rarely reached.
 TANSO-FTS sensitivity peaks in the range 7-9 km, and in this range, at most 16 % of profiles have a sensitivity of at least 0.5.
 Therefore, for partial columns including TANSO-FTS, we cannot use the same criterion as for PEARL-FTS.
-Rather, we select the range where at least 20 % of the profiles have at least 30 % sensitivity, and arrive at a range of 5.2-9.5 km.
+Rather, we select the range where at least 20 % of the profiles have at least 30 % sensitivity, and arrive at a range of 5.2-9.5 km (in comparisons with PEARL-FTS, the lower limit is 5.3 km, due to regridding and rounding).